U.S. Department of State Seal

 Do not travel to:

-• Balochistan province and Khyber Pakhtunkhwa (KP) province, including the former Federally Administered Tribal Areas (FATA), due to terrorism and kidnapping.
+• Balochistan province and Khyber Pakhtunkhwa (KP) province, including the former Federally Administered Tribal Areas (FATA), due to terrorism.

 • The immediate vicinity of the India-Pakistan border and the Line of Control due to terrorism and the potential for armed conflict.

-Country Summary: Terrorist groups continue to plot attacks in Pakistan.
-Terrorism and ongoing violence by extremist elements have led to indiscriminate attacks on civilian, as well as local military and police, targets.
-Terrorists may attack with little or no warning, targeting transportation hubs, markets, shopping malls, military installations, airports, universities, tourist locations, schools, hospitals, places of worship, and government facilities.
+Country Summary: Violent extremist groups continue to plot attacks in Pakistan.
+Terrorist attacks are frequent in Balochistan and KP, including the former FATA.
+Large-scale terrorist attacks have resulted in numerous casualties, and small-scale attacks are frequent.
+Terrorism and ongoing violence by extremist elements have led to indiscriminate attacks on civilian, as well as local military and police targets.
+Terrorists may attack with little or no warning, targeting transportation hubs, markets, shopping malls, military installations, airports, universities, tourist attractions, schools, hospitals, places of worship, and government facilities.
 Terrorists have targeted U.S. diplomats and diplomatic facilities in the past.

-Pakistan’s security environment remains fluid sometimes changing with little or no notice.
+Pakistan’s security environment remains fluid, sometimes changing with little or no notice.
 There are greater security resources and infrastructure in the major cities, particularly Islamabad, and security forces in these areas may be more readily able to respond to an emergency compared to other areas of the country.
-While threats still exist, terrorist attacks occur less frequently in major urban areas than other parts of Pakistan.

 Read the country information page for additional information on travel to Pakistan.